Faculty Diversity and Inclusion at CUIMC

 - Enhancement of work/life services

-The Office also partners with other offices including the CUIMC Diversity Deans, Columbia University Office of the Vice Provost for Faculty Diversity and Inclusion, and the Office of Work/Life to offer special lectures, professional development programs, resources, and networking opportunities.
+The CUIMC Office for Faculty Professional Development, Diversity & inclusion offers resources, programs, and mentoring opportunities that aim to support the needs of its diverse faculty.
+It also partners with other offices, including the CUIMC Diversity Deans, Columbia University Office of the Vice Provost for Faculty Diversity and Inclusion and the Office of Work/Life, to offer special lectures, professional development programs, resources and networking opportunities.